The Basics (More Details Below):

 - American Films – We view several classic uplifting, funny, exciting, and suspenseful American films.

-- Games/Fun Stuff – Memory games, Taboo, American History Connect Four, Jeopardy!, Pictionary, and more
+- Games/Activities – Memory games, Taboo, U. S. History Connect Four, Jeopardy!, Pictionary, and more

 Book Set: British Literature for Christian Homeschoolers (go to the bottom of the page of that link to purchase the books)